ceydab/NLP_Projects/README.md

 7. **Topic Modelling**: This project is a practice of topic modelling using LDA and CTM.

+8. **Fine-Tuning LLama**: This project finetune LLama to assist with the taxes.

 Each project is contained within its own .py or .ipynb file, along with outputs and explanations of the code.

 ## **Note**